snowleo208/react-ssr-template/README.md

 Using these tools:

-React,
+- React
-React-router,
+- React-router
-React-hot-loader,
+- React-hot-loader
-Babel 7,
+- Redux
-Express/Node,
+- Babel 7
-Sass (With autoprefixer)
+- Express/Node
-Webpack,
+- Sass (With autoprefixer)
-Eslint,
+- Webpack
-Babel
+- Eslint

 Output are all minified with hash filenames and serve all files in `/dist` in production.